kazimanzurrashid/AspNetMvcBackboneJsSpa/README.md

-# Backbone.js SPA (Single Page Application) Template
+# Backbone.js SPA (Single Page Application) Starter Kit/Template

 Backbone.js SPA is template for ASP.NET MVC 4.
 It is enhanced with the Twitter Bootstrap and Font Awesome.